DavidCdeB/QHA/README.md

 # Contributing

+`QHA` is free software released under the Gnu Public Licence version 3.
-All contributions to improve this code or creating a more general script that would include more things for checking the status of the runs are very welcome.
+All contributions to improve this code are more than welcome.

 * Have a look at GitHub's ["How to contribute"](https://guides.github.com/activities/contributing-to-open-source/#contributing).

 * If you are familiar with `git`: fork this repository and submit a pull request.

 * If you are not familiar with `git`:

     * If something should be improved, open an issue here on GitHub